earthly/website/blog/_posts/2023-04-09-python-data-classes.md

     gpa: float
 ~~~

+Now that we’ve created the `Student` data class, let's run through the same steps that we did for the regular `Student` class.

+Import the `Student` data class and instantiate the student object `jane`:

 ~~~{.python caption=""}
 >>> from main import Student
 >>> jane = Student('Jane','CS1234','Computer Science','junior',3.98)
 ~~~

+We see that we get a helpful string representation—without implementing a `__repr__()`:

 ~~~{.python caption=""}
 >>> jane
 Student(name='Jane', roll_no='CS1234', major='Computer Science', year='junior', gpa=3.98)
 ~~~

+What about comparison of objects?
+Let’s instantiate another `also_jane` and try checking if `jane == also_jane` as before:

 ~~~{.python caption=""}
 >>> also_jane = Student('Jane','CS1234','Computer Science','junior',3.98)